Li-Yizhan/Li-Yizhan/docs/Science/NeuralNetwork/ConstructReLUForPolynomials1.md

 ---

-In this and the following article, the goal is to construct **ReLU neural networks** which efficiently approximate polynomials and establish **approximation rates**, which quantify the size of the approximating neural networks relative to the approximation error.
+In this (Part 1) and the following article (Part 2), the goal is to construct **ReLU neural networks** which efficiently approximate polynomials and establish **approximation rates**, which quantify the size of the approximating neural networks relative to the approximation error.

 We start by recalling the definition of ReLU neural network.